bibek12345/DIPC/CloudWorkshop_DIPC_1200.md

 2. Select “US Customer Data”, then click “Next”.
 Click “Next” on the next screen (we will not add any profiling here).
 Provide the following Data:
     - Name: Auditing Customer Data
-    - Description: Auditing Customer Data
+    - Description: Auditing Customer Data  <Not Mandatory>

     Click “Finish” to continue